canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 {
     Console.WriteLine(name);
 }
+// Output:
 // The Fifth Element
 // Terminator 2
 // Avatar
 // My Neighbor Totoro
 ```

 This time we wrote two nested LINQ methods.
 For every favorite movie, we only picked only its name.
-Here the "mapping" function was the delegate: `movie => movie.Name`.
+Here, the "mapping" function was the delegate: `movie => movie.Name`.

 For more readability, we often align the nested LINQ methods vertically by the (`.`) dot.